 get you to sprinkle the world liberally with more of their

-Dungeons has only been updated once since its first
+has been updated twice since its first

 the works of J.R.R.
 Tolkien and C.S.
 Lewis as occult books - a move